funnybrum/LossnayController/README.md

 ## A0 as input to monitor for the bypass valve state.

-And we are out of digital pins, but we have an analog one!
+And we are almost out of digital pins (D8 is still available), but we have an analog one!
 It will be used to monitor the bypass and malfunction monitor outputs at TM3.